ethereum/go-ethereum/docs/_dapp/tracing-filtered.md

    ```

-   We could specify this command directly in the JavaScript console, but it would be excessively long and unwieldy.
+   We could specify this function directly in the JavaScript console, but it would be unwieldy and difficult
+   to edit.

 2. Run the [JavaScript console](https://geth.ethereum.org/docs/interface/javascript-console).
 3. Get the hash of a recent transaction.
 For example, if you use the Goerli network, you can get such a value